Erenkardogan/swarm-robot-mesh-system/README.md

-# IoT-mesh-cobot-system
-Swarm or Collaborative robot system using MQTT over ESP-MESH (Graduation Project) This project about IoT Mesh system
-Made By - Erenkardogan and omerkaraoglu
+# Swarm Robot Mesh System

+This project is a decentralized mesh communication system designed for swarm robotics using ESP32/ESP8266 microcontrollers and the painlessMesh library.

+## Features
+- PainlessMesh-based communication
+- MQTT bridge for IoT integration
+- Compatible with ROS/Gazebo
+- Scalable to multiple nodes
+- Real-time messaging

+## Installation
+Coming soon...

+## License
+MIT